It’s a Mads, Mads World: Ranking Mikkelsen’s Best MoviesMovies Lists Mads Mikkelsen

 What makes Mads Mikkelsen one of the great actors of his generation is tough to pin down precisely, given that a certain inscrutability is key to the Dane’s brand of unsettling magnetism.
-As inclined to play an lovable serial killer on NBC’s improbably brilliant Hannibal as he is to embody the titular bitch in Rihanna’s viral “Bitch Better Have My Money” music video, Mikkelsen delights in toying with audience expectations—even as Hollywood seems determined to typecast him as a villain.
+As inclined to play an lovable serial killer on NBC’s improbably brilliant Hannibal as he is to embody the titular bitch in Rihanna’s viral “Bitch Better Have My Money” music video, Mikkelsen delights in toying with audience expectations—even as Hollywood seems determined to typecast him in movies as a villain.

 In Denmark’s Oscar contender Another Round, nominated for Best International Feature as well as Best Director (for Thomas Vinterberg) at this Sunday’s ceremony, he stars as one of four high school teachers who attempt to ease their midlife ennui by maintaining a constant blood alcohol level of 0.5 percent.
 Not a cautionary tale, nor a boozy bacchanal, the film instead provides a nuanced look at the existential highs and lows of binge drinking, with Mikkelsen holding center stage as a man intoxicated first by alcohol then by the vertiginous joie de vivre it seems to offer.
 Swigging, staggering, and in the climax dancing through his character’s unsustainable social experiment, Mikkelsen is at once giddily loose and brilliantly controlled, delivering the kind of towering yet naturalistic performance we’ve come to expect from him.